em-lim13/Ch2_Spatial_pee/README.md

 Preliminary calculations:

-Preliminary_calculations folder contains an .R script for each of the above sections where I calculate ammonium concentrations from the seawater samples which we analysed using fluorometry.
+Prelim_calculations folder contains an .R script for each of the above sections where I calculate ammonium concentrations from the seawater samples which we analysed using fluorometry.
 The final dataframes from these scripts are saved to the Output/Output_data folder.
 I also have an .R script to calculate kelp forest metrics for use in the Kelp_pee_analysis.R script.

 Functions.R stores all of the functions I've written, this file is called at the beginning of most other scripts